Skip to main content

 • Why it is an integral or critical part of the student’s academic program, and

-The student will then submit an Academic Training e-form request at https://ist.byu.edu.
+• Submit an Academic Training e-Form request at https://ist.byu.edu.